vkbo/novelWriter/docs/source/project_structure.rst

 allow multiple values.

 ``@pov``
    The point-of-view character for the current section.
-The target must be a note tag in the :guilabel:`Character` type root folder.
+The target must be a note tag in a :guilabel:`Character` type root folder.

 ``@focus``
    The character that has the focus for the current section.
 This can be used in cases where the focus is not a point-of-view character.
-The target must be a note tag in the :guilabel:`Character` type root folder.
+The target must be a note tag in a :guilabel:`Character` type root folder.

 ``@char``
    Other characters in the current section.
-The target must be a note tag in the :guilabel:`Character` type root folder.
-This should not include the point-of-view character.
+The target must be a note tag in a :guilabel:`Character` type root folder.
+This should not include the point-of-view or focus character if those references are used.

 ``@plot``
    The plot or subplot advanced in the current section.
-The target must be a note tag in the :guilabel:`Plot` type root folder.
+The target must be a note tag in a :guilabel:`Plot` type root folder.

 ``@time``
    The timelines touched by the current section.
-The target must be a note tag in the :guilabel:`Timeline` type root folder.
+The target must be a note tag in a :guilabel:`Timeline` type root folder.

 ``@location``
    The location the current section takes place in.
-The target must be a note tag in the :guilabel:`Locations` type root folder.
+The target must be a note tag in a :guilabel:`Locations` type root folder.

 ``@object``
    Objects present in the current section.
-The target must be a note tag in the :guilabel:`Object` type root folder.
+The target must be a note tag in a :guilabel:`Object` type root folder.

 ``@entity``
    Entities present in the current section.
-The target must be a note tag in the :guilabel:`Entities` type root folder.
+The target must be a note tag in a :guilabel:`Entities` type root folder.

 ``@custom``
    Custom references in the current section.
 The target must be a note tag in a :guilabel:`Custom` type root folder.
-You can add more than one Custom folder, but they all use the same reference keyword.
+The custom folder are for any other category of notes you may want to use.

 The syntax highlighter will alert the user that the tags and references are used correctly, and that the tags referenced exist.